OfficeInside Vote for this Product at ClarionShop

 oi_GetOSVersionInfo ( ),string

-• This function returns the current Operating System.
-The syntax of the string returned is as follows:OS.MajorVersion.MinorVersion.BuildNumber; e.g. NTS.0005.0001.0000.
 We always return the string in the format XXXX.XXXX.XXXX.XXXX, to make string processing easier (i.e. ReturnString[1:4], ReturnString[6:9], ReturnString[11:14], ReturnString[16:19] ).
-Note that the OS component could be preceeded by blank spaces ( e.g. " 95" ) to make string processing easier, while the remaining components will be preceeded by zeros ( 0 ) if they are not 4 characters long, or will be clipped to the first four characters if they are longer.
+Note that the OS component could be preceded by blank spaces ( e.g. " 95" ) to make string processing easier, while the remaining components will be preceded by zeros (0) if they are not 4 characters long, or will be clipped to the first four characters if they are longer.
 This may sound complicated but it makes coding much easier (as illustrated above).

 • The OS component of the string returned will be one of the following: